ZENTANGLE SUPPLIES - PAPER TILES

 Zentangle tiles come in different shapes and sizes and I recommend you to see the details on their website, where you can also order them.

 Even though I’ve learned so much about different kinds of paper and I’ve tried out many of them, the original supplies are still my first choice for tangling.
 It is almost always my choice for teaching Zentangle classes.
 The surface is not smooth so you’ll have to slow down when you draw.
 That enhances the true experience of the Zentangle method.
 They are great for traditional Zentangle black and white art but they also work really well with watercolor pencils (which I use really often).
 The white tiles are extremely good in tolerating even more water than what comes out of a water brush.
-I find that the original tiles are also a great background for pastel pencils (especially the black ones, as you can see in my Glow on Black classes).
-The most challenging ones to use are Renaissance tiles, as their surface is really soft and delicate.
+I find that the original tiles are also a good background for pastel pencils (especially the black ones, as you can see in my Glow on Black classes), although for pastel colors I would probably rather use pastel paper.
+The most challenging ones to use were Renaissance tiles, as their surface is really soft and delicate.
 Because of that you’ll have to be careful when you apply certain supplies (like chalk pencils) and use the paper stumps for blending.
+However, in 2021 Zentangle changed the Renaissance paper, so now it’s much easier to work with.

 However, if you live outside the US, it might be costly and complicated (especially in Covid era) to order the original tiles.
 The prices of shipping are rising like crazy and all countries are trying to protect their producers and suppliers.